 Pupil’s views are highly valued at the school and their opinions are sought on many areas of school life, as well as their own learning.
 We use a variety of methods for seeking pupil views:

 • All pupils have daily opportunities for pupil voice within their classes through Circle times, discussions with peers and adults.

 • The school has an active School Council, where pupils are elected each year to represent their class peers.
 All children take part in Class Council where class representatives take their views to School Council, which we call pupil voice.The Student Council consults on whole school plans, leads on charity activities at school and is able to express pupils’ views to senior leaders throughout the school year.

 • There are pupil questionnaire where we actively seek the viewpoints of children on a range of topics.
 The results of this questionnaire are used by the Senior Leadership Team to contribute to the whole school improvement plan.

-• If your child has a Pupil Profile Place, Education Health Care Plan (EHCP), Personal Education Plan (PEP) or Transition Partnership Agreement (TPA), their views will be sought before any review meetings.
+• If your child has a Pupil Profile Plan, Education Health Care Plan (EHCP), Personal Education Plan (PEP) or Transition Partnership Agreement (TPA), their views will be sought before any review meetings.

 What specialist services and expertise are available at or accessed by the school?

 The SENCO liaises with many specialist services and outside experts, to ensure provision for our pupils is appropriate and meets all needs.
 The school works closely with any external agencies that are relevant to individual pupils’ needs, including:

 Hampshire Inspectorate and Advisory Service : Specialist Teacher Advisors – hearing impairment, physical disabilities, communication and language, SEND team